bitbof/klecks/README.md

 # Embed
 Example usage of the embed can be found under: `/examples/embed/`

+## Translations
+Are you a native speaker or have advanced skills in a language with no translation yet?
+Any contribution by you is highly encouraged and appreciated!
+These are the currently available languages:
+- English
+- German
+- Chinese (Work In Progress)

+Translations are edited via `src/languages`.
+Use CLI-commands to create resulting JSON & TS files.
+JSON5 is used for authoring for its convenient syntax that resembles JavaScript more closely.
+English (en-US) is the source of truth and the fallback if a key is not translated.
+- `npm run language:add <code>` - creates new language file (see language codes in `languages.json`)
+- `npm run language:sync <code>` - synchronizes with base file.
+(TODO)
+- `npm run language:build` - generates JSON & TS files in `src/app/languages`
+  - Problems are printed to the command line output

+A translation should try not to cause additional line-breaks in the UI if possible.
+Test to make sure translations fit the context of the application.

 # Contribute
 Klecks and Kleki are community funded.
 [Donate today](https://kleki.com/donate/)